KIKOcaoyue/KIKOcaoyue/README.md

 Here are some ideas to get you started:
 -->
 - ✨ Hi guys, I am Yue!!!
-- 🏟️ I am used to be am ICPCer, But not good at that.
+- 🏟️ I am used to be an XCPCer, But not good at that.
 - 🔭 I graduated from NUIST, and I am now at FDU.
 - 🌱 I’m currently learning Artificial Intelligence, Collision Detection and Digital Twin.
 <!--- 👯 I’m looking to collaborate on ...